rescrv/HyperDex/doc/quickstart.rst

 and on disk, and they can crash at any time.
 HyperDex can be configured to tolerate as many failed nodes as desired.

-The HyperDex coordinator maintains the "hyperspace."
+The HyperDex coordinator maintains the spaces created by the application.
 This involves making sure that servers are up, detecting failed or slow nodes, taking them out of the system, and replacing them where necessary.
-The coordinator maintains a critical data structure, the hyperspace map, that establishes the mapping between the hyperspace and servers.
-Clients use this map to locate the servers they need to contact, while servers use it to perform object propagation and replication to achieve the application's desired goals.
+The coordinator maintains a critical data structure that shards the space across multiple servers in the system.  hyperspace and servers.
+Clients use this datastructure to locate the servers they need to contact, while servers use it to perform object propagation and replication to achieve the application's desired goals.

-In this tutorial, we'll discuss how to get a HyperDex cluster up and running.
-In particular, we'll create a simple space, insert objects into it, retrieve those objects, and then perform queries over these objects.

 Starting the Coordinator
 ------------------------